AayuStark007/Cascade-Segnet-TF/README.md

 # Tensorflow-SegNet

 [![Join the chat at https://gitter.im/Cascade-Segnet-TF/Lobby](https://badges.gitter.im/Cascade-Segnet-TF/Lobby.svg)](https://gitter.im/Cascade-Segnet-TF/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+This project aims to add cascading to Segnet.
+See [this](http://people.csail.mit.edu/bzhou/publication/scene-parse-camera-ready.pdf).

-Implement slightly different (see below for detail) [SegNet](http://arxiv.org/abs/1511.00561) in tensorflow, successfully trained segnet-basic in CamVid dataset.
+[SegNet](http://arxiv.org/abs/1511.00561) in tensorflow, successfully trained segnet-basic in CamVid dataset.

+One needs to have GPU to run the program.

 Due to indice unravel still unavailable in tensorflow, the original upsampling method is temporarily replaced simply by deconv( or conv-transpose) layer (without pooling indices).